Wasatch Front Crash Analysis · UDOT · 2022–2024

 Crashes, Speed & Dangerous Roads

-Where, when, and why traffic crashes happen across Salt Lake City, West Valley City, West Jordan, Sandy, South Jordan, and 12 more cities — built from UDOT statewide crash data.
+Where, when, and why traffic crashes happen across Salt Lake City, West Valley City, West Jordan, Sandy, and 13 more cities — built from UDOT crash records.

 Reported crashes (metro, 2024)